MelchoirLee/dma-lecture-content/README.md

 From your fork, click **Code → Codespaces → Create codespace on main**.

 The codespace installs everything for you — Python, JupyterLab, and the libraries the lectures use.
-It takes a couple of minutes the first time.
+When the codespace itself loads, plz don't click anything; allow the terminal to automatically initiate its main devcontainer process, which can take close to ten minutes.
 **You never need to install anything or run a `pip` command.**

-When it finishes, the terminal prints a box like this:
+When it finishes, the terminal prints a box like this (make sure to scroll to get the full terminal output):

 ```
   ┌──────────────────────────────────────────────────────────────┐